DahanDv/TLDR-diataxis/README.md

 ### Study vs Work lens
 Let's take those user *states* mentioned earlier and roughly divide them into two categories:
-1. Work
+1. Work (*Application*)
-2. Learn
+2. Learn (*Acquisition*)
+(In other words: The X-axis!)

 and from now on, we keep those division lens and look at everything via them.
 Let me explain breifly:
-#### When we learn something
+#### When we learn something:
 We are not working.
-Or not producing anytihng of value except our own ***aquision*** of some knoweldge or skill.
+Or not producing anytihng of value except our own ***acquision*** of some knoweldge or skill.
-We are looking for a resource that will help us understand some *tool* or basic *knowledge* that we know we currently lack.
+We are looking for a resource that will teach us some *tool* or *concept* or basic *knowledge* that we know we currently lack.
-In other words, we are not creating anything valueable that someone else can use (code, article, tools, etc.). for Ex:
+In other words, we are not creating anything valueable that someone else can use (code, article, tools, etc.).
+**We are focused on learning a concept - the concept we look to _acquire_ and be comfortable with.**
+**We are asking ourselves:**
+> What is *X*?

+for Ex:
-If we just **learn** what is an API, its basic usecases and examples ***in a Tutorial***, we do not expect to find at the same tutorial instruction of how to design a complexed and abstruct meta-programing plugins-architecture APIs; That would be nuts for someone who's just trying to get the basics of a concept or a tool!
+If we just **learn** what is an API, its basic usecases and examples ***in a Tutorial***, we do not expect to find at the same tutorial detailed *explanation*s of all types of APIs and their philisophies, nor instruction of *how-to* implement a complicated one.
-Such How-To guide will assume we already have suffecient knowledge to approach such task in the first place!
+Naturally, a resource that posses any of this knowledge assumes the reader already have suffecient knowledge to digest these concepts in the first place!
 *However...*
 #### ...When we work on somehting
 We already have *sifficient working knowledge/skill* in the field or craft.
+We already *Acquired* the basics and the conceptual knowledge and now we are looking to *apply* it into something meaningful and productive.
-We know roughly what we are doing, what we should do, and we have some idea of ways to achieve our goal.
+We know roughly what we are doing, what we should do, and we have some idea of ways to achieve our goal, but it's vaug, at best.
+We knwo there's a way - we just need someone that will show it to us.
 **We are focused on the goal - the thing we want to get *done*.
+Our desitinaiton.
 We are asking ourselves:**
 > How-to do *X*?